Note: This article is not financial advice. Hubble Protocol does not endorse any token or platform mentioned in this article.

 Where Did All These Projects and People Come From?

 One easy but short-sighted answer is money.

 During the summer of 2021, Solana reportedly raised $314 million for development.
-A lot of VCs began funding Solana projects, and Hubble Protocol managed to raise $10 million from a solid team of backers.
+A lot of VCs began funding Solana projects, and builders started getting to work.

 Another answer to why the Solana ecosystem has grown so quickly could be the number of hackathons and hacker houses that have been running non-stop, it seems.